Sarath079/Market_basket_analysis_using_Apriori_algorithm/README.md

 # Project-using-Apriori
 This project is to find trends and patterns in purchasing behaviour of customers.
 Groceries.csv is the data file which contains data about purchase details of customers.
 Applied Apriori and FP-growth algorithms on data to compare both algorithms.
+[Link](https://sites.google.com/view/sarathravi/home/market-basket-analysis-a-data-mining-technique) to my portfolio page with detailed explanation of the project